boolean-uk/developer-environment-setup/macOS-setup-instructions.md

 - A 64-bit Intel CPU or Apple Silicon CPU
 - Command Line Tools (CLT) for Xcode (from xcode-select --install or https://developer.apple.com/download/all/)

+> Note: If you have macports installed already, please contact the afternoon teachers for support, don't install brew as it might cause conflicts with macports.

 1. Launch the Terminal app
 2. Paste the following command in the terminal (`CMD+V` or right-click -> paste)